 Data is the key to success, just make sure you keep yours under lock and key.

 It’s not just the Greta Thunberg’s of the world who are fighting for environmental justice.
 There is a collective shift towards not just sustainable energies, but decarbonisation.

 BP is one of the first mega-companies to promise a carbon-neutral business model, but it’s certainly not the last.
-Businesses have the opportunity to contribute to clean air or water initiatives through direct investments or by adopting better environmental compliance requirements into existing business models.
+Businesses have the opportunity to contribute to clean air or water initiatives through direct investments or by adopting better environmental compliance requirements into existing business models, such as subscription model.

 Consumers are looking for climate leaders in the space, and while younger generations have less brand loyalty, they do champion environmental movements and your business will find them a staunch ally.
 So how does your business change the world?

 Some experts point again to Artificial Intelligence to do the job.
 Certain AI technologies are helping monitor endangered species, track infectious diseases, and record the world’s food stores, yet that’s only the tip of the iceberg.
 True change will come from both technology and its wielders.